 The owner or operator of any stationary source subject to the provisions of the Georgia Air Quality Rule 391-3-1-.03 "Permits.
 Amended." shall also be subject to process evaluations and/or audits to determine the accuracy of methods and calculations used to determine the emission fee.
-The rate, frequency, and content of said audits shall be at the discretion of the Division.
+The rate, frequency, and content of said audits shall be at the discretion of the Environmental Protection Division (the Division).